You are currently on Hearing Direct UK

 This entry was posted on 26th June 2017 by Gary.

 Sudden hearing loss accounts for about 1% of the overall number of sensorineural hearing loss cases.
-Sudden hearing loss can occur at any point in anyone's lifetime.
+Sudden Sensorineural Hearing Loss can occur at any point in anyone's lifetime.
+It can be a serious condition and you should seek medical attention immediately if you suddenly lose your hearing in one ear.

-We guide you through causes, symptoms, and how to properly manage the condition.
+We guide you through the causes, symptoms, and give advice on how to properly manage the condition if it's untreatable.

 Sudden Sensorineural Hearing Loss (SSHL), commonly known as sudden deafness, occurs rapidly, either all of a sudden or over a few days.
 SSHL is defined as a 30dB reduction in hearing which occurs over a three-day period or less.